 - Kid’s spending money.

 - Beauty and personal care.

 Finally, cash stuffing is great at helping you set and meet savings challenges and having sinking funds.
-Here are some examples of both to get you thinking about your own financial goals and expenses:
+I’ve written a deep dive on sinking funds with some expert financial planners giving their advice if you’d like to learn more.
+But if you just want ideas, here are some examples of both to get you thinking about your own financial goals and expenses:

 - Car maintenance

 - Charitable giving

 - Irregular energy expenses (heating oil, propane, etc)

 - New car fund